lenafm/lenafm.github.io/_pages/about.md

 methods for the detection of intermediate-scale structures in networks and in the application of such methods to understand emergent dynamics of complex networks in the political and social sphere.

-In the context of the ERC [socsemics](https://socsemics.huma-num.fr/) project my PhD project focuses on analysing and understanding online conversations and configurations of such conversations through the lens of complex networks.
-Recently, I have been studying the diversity of block structure in networks and the relationship between metadata and such block structure, and these phenomena in the specific context of online interaction networks and semantic node attributes.
+In the context of the ERC [socsemics](https://socsemics.huma-num.fr/) project my PhD project focuses on the diversity of block structure in networks, the relationship between metadata and such block structure, and an exploration of these phenomena in the specific context of online interaction networks and semantic node attributes.